bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-133">133.
 Check if a String is a Pangram</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isPangram function checks whether a given string is a pangram, which is a sentence that contains every letter of the alphabet at least once.
+<p>The isPangram function checks whether a given string is a pangram, which
+is a sentence that contains every letter of the alphabet at least once.</p>
 <pre>
 const isPangram = (str) => {
 const letters = new Set(str.toLowerCase().match(/&lbrack;a-z&rbrack;/g));